 Fortunately, advances in dental health and dental technology have given us multiple solutions to our common tooth problems.
 One such solution has emerged as a leading treatment for people with missing or damaged teeth, helping thousands of Canadians to regain their healthy smile: The All-on-4 dental implant treatment technique.

-In this guide, you’ll learn more about all-on-four denture implants: what they are, how they work, who they work best for, how much they cost, potential areas of concern with the all on four concept, and finally, how and where to get all-on-four dental implants.
-If you have struggled with daily activities like eating and speaking with conventional dentures, or are embarrassed to smile lest someone see the spaces in your smile, please read on to find out how this technique coulddeliver a vast improvement in your quality of life.
+In this guide, you’ll learn more about all-on-four denture implants: what they are, how they work, who they work best for, how much they cost, potential areas of concern with the all on four concepts, and finally, how and where to get all-on-four dental implants in Toronto.
+If you have struggled with daily activities like eating and speaking with conventional dentures or are embarrassed to smile lest someone see the spaces in your smile, please read on to find out how this technique could deliver a vast improvement in your quality of life.

 All-on-4 is a registered trademark of Nobel Biocare, the company that funded the development of this revolutionary prosthodontics procedure twenty years ago.
 In technical terms, the all on four technique consists of placing four implants in the maxilla and/or four implants in the mandible, then attaching a fixed prosthesis that contains at least 12 teeth onto the four implants.
 In layman’s terms, it’s a full set of upper or lower teeth, affixed permanently (removable only by your dentist) to four titanium posts that are surgically implanted into your jaw bone on a slanted angle, where they will fuse with the bone just like the roots of your real teeth once did.